 8 ft banner

-point font.
-8 x 10 pictures in frames of dogs AND cats.
-(It is crazy how people do not connect if you “discriminate”) displaying your brag book for people to flip through.
-Maybe have a few business cards and brochures but literally I only keep about 20 out of each.
-That stuff is expensive and this isn’t Halloween where I am handing out free stuff.
-I want your email more than I want to give you my card.
-What is important is to have your brand everywhere possible.
-Those stand up 8 ft vertical banners are great combined with the 6 foot horizontal hanging banners.
-You want to look presentable and professional, therefor appearing trustworthy.
+It is important is to have your brand everywhere possible.
+Those stand up 8 ft vertical banners are great combined with the 6 foot horizontal hanging banners are great!
 Do your hair, put on some make up, put on some nice jeans with your company Tshirt rather than your average “pet sitter” pants, and maybe even some jewelry.
 Sell yourself and your business!
 People will buy (and talk to) those they like!

 The basic point of this booth is it really isn’t about what you have to give away it is the relationship you can build.
 People will remember YOU, not your business card, or promotional item with your name on it.
 When was the last time you looked for a pen that you had been given for the companies name and phone number?
 Never.
 Right?